 If you have had a rhinoplasty and are presented with any of the above issues or otherwise, schedule a free consultation with Our Surgical Team to see what he can do for you!

-Please appreciate this 42 year old female 3 months following secondary rhinoplasty to correct malposition of nose implant.
+Please appreciate this 42-year-old female 3 months following secondary rhinoplasty to correct the malposition of the nose implant.